520 NW Davis St, Suite 215

 NOTE: This is a union represented position.

-Compensation: $39,821 annually; employer-paid health, dental, vision, short-term and long-term disability and life insurance; 401(k) retirement plan with generous employer matching contribution, 125C cafeteria savings plan; generous vacation and health leave benefits.
+Compensation: Salary is set by Union contract at $38,876.
+Additional compensation includes: employer-paid health, dental, vision, short-term and long-term disability and life insurance; 401(k) retirement plan with generous employer matching contribution, 125C cafeteria savings plan; generous vacation and health leave benefits.

 Minimum Education Required